-Schenectady, New York Fiancé Visa Lawyers
+Schenectady Fiancé Visa Lawyers

 In order to qualify for this visa, the couple must provide evidence of an engagement or a contract to marry, and the two people must have met at least once within the prior two years.

-Filing a Petition for Your Fiance' in Schenectady New York
+Filing a Petition for Your Fiancé' in Schenectady New York

 Fiancé petitions cannot be filed outside of the United States.
 Although you plan on living in Schenectady all of your immigration papers need to be filed at the correct regional USCIS office.
 The address for this office can be found on your current form, or you can also ask a local immigration lawyer.